marczellm/tkpf/readme.md

         self.thelabel.config(text=kwargs['custom-text'])
 ```

-and then using it like this:
+and then use them like this:
 ```xml
 <ExampleComponent custom-text="Custom text"/>
 ```